angeldollface/sharkey.dart/README.md

-# SHARKEY.DART :shark: :dart:
+# SHARKEY.DART

 [![GitHub CI](https://github.com/angeldollface/sharkey.dart/actions/workflows/dart.yml/badge.svg)](https://github.com/angeldollface/sharkey.dart/actions)

-***A Dart library to interact with Sharkey, a Mastodon alternative. :shark: :dart:***
+***A Dart library to interact with Sharkey, a Mastodon alternative.***

-## ABOUT :books:
+## ABOUT

 This library for Dart is there to interact with Sharkey from Dart or Flutter.
-This library is supposed to be used for writing apps with Flutter.
+This repository contains the source code for this library.

-## INSTALLATION :inbox_tray:
+## INSTALLATION

-To add ***Sharkey.dart*** to your project's dependencies, add these lines to your project's `pubspec.yml`:
+To add ***Sharkey.dart*** to your project's dependencies, add these lines to your project's `pubspec.yaml`:

 ```YAML
 dependencies: